Ten reasons why unions are important

 Unions enable workers to come together as a powerful, collective voice to communicate with management about their working terms and conditions — and to push for safe, fair and decent work.

 Global corporations and fashion brands are keen to point to the thousands of jobs they create.
-However, without ensuring the essential rights of workers are respected and maintained, this is not decent work.
+At the same time, they distance themselves from the workers in their Global South supply chains, who produce the products they profit from.
+Without ensuring the essential rights of workers are respected and maintained, this is not decent work.

 Quote mark Decent work is about the right to employment to begin with, and that employers should provide a living wage for the employee and the family.
 It should ensure workplace safety without discrimination and the right of employees to organise as trade unions.